How to Start a Restaurant? (Step by Step Guide)

 3. Obtain Restaurant Funding

-- Friends and family members who are willing to invest in your venture.
+- Friends or family members willing to invest.

-- Business or partners (one or more people who will take on ownership with you).
+- Business partners who take on ownership alongside you.

 - A small business loan from a bank or credit union.

-- Local, state, and federal government programs—the Small Business Administration and Small Business Development Centers are useful resources for small business owners.
+- Local, state, or federal programs — the Small Business Administration (SBA) and Small Business Development Centers (SBDCs) are worth checking out early.

 4. Form a Legal Entity

-You can engage a top LLC formation service at a modest additional fee or start an LLC yourself while incurring minimal state LLC costs.
+You can work with a top LLC formation service for a small additional fee, or start an LLC yourself and keep your startup costs low.

 5. Register for Taxes